pvermeulen-pivotal/Geode-Cassandra-Async-Listener/README.md

 * set variable - Set variables in the GFSH environment
 * sleep - Delay gfsh command execution
 * version - Display product version information

+### gfsh Configuration Commands
+* alter runtime - Alters configuration properties for a specific member or members while the member or members are running.
+* change loglevel - Changes the logging level on specified servers
+* configure pdx - This command alters cluster-wide PDX configuration settings for all caches
+* describe config - Display the configuration of a member
+* export config - Export configurations, data, logs and stacktraces
+* export cluster-configuration - Exports a shared configuration zip file that contains cache.xml files,  gemfire.properties files and jar files needed to configure and operate a GemFire distributed system. online